Garcia White

-Garcia Glen White (born February 4, 1963) is an American murderer, rapist and suspected serial killer.
-Convicted and sentenced to death for the 1989 triple murder of a woman and her two teenage daughters in Houston, Texas, he is also the prime suspect in two additional murders with which he has never been charged.
+Garcia Glen White (February 4, 1963 – October 1, 2024) was an American murderer, rapist, and suspected serial killer.
+He was convicted and sentenced to death for the 1989 triple murder of a woman and her two teenage daughters in Houston, Texas, and is also the prime suspect in two additional murders with which he was never charged.

 Early life

-Garcia Glen White was born on February 4, 1963, in Houston, Texas as one of several siblings.
+Garcia Glen White was born on February 4, 1963, in Houston, Texas, as one of several siblings.
 He attended the Wheatley High School, where he was noted for his love for football, and later continued his studies at the Lubbock Christian University.
-A knee injury prematurely ended his career, after which White had to drop out and work menial jobs as a fry cook, house painter and sandblaster.
+A knee injury prematurely ended his career, after which White had to drop out and work menial jobs as a fry cook, house painter, and sandblaster.
 Shortly after this, he also developed a drug addiction that would lead him to become more violent.

 Murders

-Sometime during the autumn of 1989, White went to a crack house in Houston, where he had an argument with a 27-year-old prostitute named Greta Williams.
-In the ensuing scuffle, Williams was killed, but White was not connected to this crime at the time.
+During the autumn of 1989, White went to a crack house in Houston, where he had an argument with a 27-year-old prostitute named Greta Williams.
+In the ensuing scuffle, Williams was beaten to death, but White was not connected to this crime at the time.